CI 2026 / Submit / General Submission Instructions

 All authors should submit manuscripts for review in a single column format.
 For the Word Template, follow the embedded instructions to apply the paragraph styles to your various text elements.

-LaTeX Setup Instructions: To use the LaTeX Template within Overleaf, select New Project → Upload Project and upload the compressed .zip file downloaded from the link above.
-Please use the "sigconf" proceedings layout template to construct your manuscript (see sample-sigconf.tex located within the samples directory).
-On the first active line of the Code or Visual Text Editor, replace \documentclass[sigconf]{acmart} with \documentclass[manuscript]{acmart} to cleanly render a single-column format review copy.
+LaTeX Setup Instructions (updated June 8, 2026): To use the LaTeX Template within Overleaf, access the official ACM Conference Proceedings Primary Article Template web page and click the "Open as Template" button.
+Please use the "sigconf" proceedings layout template to construct your manuscript (select sample-sigconf-authordraft.tex from the file tree).
+Around line 47 of the Code or Visual Text Editor, replace \documentclass[sigconf,authordraft]{acmart} with \documentclass[manuscript,review,anonymous]{acmart} to cleanly render a single-column format review copy.
 Please review the documentation files and ACM’s LaTeX best practices guide should any formatting questions arise.

 Policy on Using Large Language Models (LLMs)